 Sadly I could not stop long in Herceg Novi as I was conscious of time.

-An interesting place of note that in 2013 I would then have driven past, is Portonovi.
-Today this is a new riviera style resort with a fabulous marina and is home to the much heralded and recently opened One & Only Luxury Hotel & Resort.
+An interesting place of note that back in 2013 I would then have driven past, is Portonovi.
+Today this is a new riviera style resort with a fabulous marina and is home to the much-heralded and recently opened One & Only Luxury Hotel & Resort.
 It looks sensational given its location at the entrance and gateway to the Bay of Kotor.
-With my tour operating hat on I would say a Dubrovnik and Portonovi two centre holiday would be just divine!
+With my tour operating hat on I would say a Dubrovnik and Portonovi two-centre holiday would be just divine!